psb1558/Elstob-font/README.md

 # Elstob-font
-The Elstob font (named for the eighteenth-century Anglo-Saxonist Elizabeth Elstob) is based on the developer's own Junicode font--a standard among medievalists.
-Unlike Junicode, Elstob is designed as a webfont.
+The Elstob font (named for the eighteenth-century Anglo-Saxonist Elizabeth Elstob) is based on the Double Pica commissioned by Bishop John Fell in the seventeenth century.
+Elstob is designed as a webfont.
 Thus:
-1. It is a variable font, with weights ranging from Light to Bold.
+1. It is a variable font, with weights ranging from Light to ExtraBold and optical sizes from "Fine Print" to "Display."
+2. The roman face also has a Grade axis, and the italic has Slant.
-2. Outlines have been radically simplified, significantly reducing file size.
+3. Outlines have been kept simple to limit file size.
-3. The original source for the font (George Hickes, Thesaurus, Oxford, 1703-1705) has been revisited and the letter-forms improved.
-4. The italic has been extensively redesigned in a more modern upright style.
-5. The character set has been reduced to 503 glyphs, concentrating on those most useful for representing Old and Middle English, Old Norse, and Latin medieval texts.
-Many other characters from the Medieval Unicode Font Initiative, present in Junicode, can be represented with combining diacritics.
+4. The intention of the font is to contain everything in Unicode useful to a substantial number of medievalists, but the character set has been limited to under 800 glyphs so as to keep file size reasonable.
+Many characters from the Medieval Unicode Font Initiative, present in the designer's Junicode font, can be represented with combining diacritics.